baumlab/Gitting-started/README.md

 Readme to set up teams, collaborators and repos

+Gitting-started.tex contains information on how to use Git within our lab.
+Feel free to fork and make comments

-Shared document between James, Julia, and Easton
+Shared documents between James, Julia, and Easton